Clojure

 Longs

 By default Clojure operates with natural numbers as instances of Java’s long primitive type.
-When a primitive integer operation results in a value that too large to be contained in a primitive value, a java.lang.ArithmeticException is thrown.
+When a primitive integer operation results in a value that is too large to be contained in a primitive value, a java.lang.ArithmeticException is thrown.
 Clojure provides a set of alternative math operators suffixed with an apostrophe: +', -', *', inc', and dec'.
 These operators auto-promote to BigInt upon overflow, but are less efficient than the regular math operators.

 Ratio